 Weighing the Options of Refinancing

-As you probably expect, you'll have to pay for the process of refinancing.
-When you refinance, you're paying for basically the same things you paid for when you got your current mortgage loan.
-These might include settlement costs, an appraisal, lender's title insurance, underwriting fees, and others.
+All these advantages do cost something, though.
+When you refinance, you're paying for basically the same things you were charged for when you obtained your original mortgage.
+These could include settlement costs, appraisal fees, lender's title insurance, underwriting expenses, and so on.

 Doing the Math

-Another cost that borrowers may take into account is that a reduced rate of interest will reduce the interest amount you'll deduct from your federal income taxes.
+Another expense that borrowers may consider is that a lower interest rate will lower the interest amount you'll be able to deduct on your federal income taxes.
 Call us at (718) 477-4405 to help you do the math.

-Most borrowers find that the monthly savings outweigh the initial cost of a refinance.
-We'll work with you to determine what mortgage program is right for you, looking at your cash on hand, the likelihood of selling your home in the near future, and what effect refinancing will probably have on your taxes.
-Call us at (718) 477-4405 to get you started.
+Most borrowers find that the savings each month outweigh the initial cost of a refinance.
+We will work with you to determine what mortgage program is right for you, considering your cash on hand, the likelihood of selling your house in the near future, and what effect refinancing will have on your taxes.
+Call us at (718) 477-4405 to get started.

 Want to know more about refinancing?
 Call us at (718) 477-4405.